Accelerated B.A./M.S. or B.S./M.S. in Statistics & Data Science

 The Department of Mathematics and the Graduate Interdisciplinary Program (GIDP) in Statistics have created a Mathematics/Statistics accelerated BA/MS and BS/MS program for Mathematics undergraduate students interested in obtaining a Master's Degree in Statistics as well as a Bachelor's Degree in either Mathematics or Statistics & Data Science.

-Qualified Mathematics undergraduates will complete the first 12 units of Statistics core courses by the end of their senior year:
+Qualified Mathematics department undergraduates will complete the first 12 units of Statistics MS core courses by the end of their senior year:

 Fall - STAT 564 (Theory of Probability, 3 units) & STAT 571A (Advanced Statistical Regression Analysis, 3 units)

 Spring - STAT 566 (Theory of Statistics, 3 units) & STAT 571B (Design of Experiments, 3 units)

 The undergraduate mathematics major has several emphases which could work with the Accelerated Master's Degree.
 For students who wish to pursue doctoral studies in Statistics, the Probability & Statistics emphases would be the most appropriate.
 For students who do not plan to pursue graduate studies in Statistics beyond the accelerated MS degree, the Statistics & Data Science major or the General/Applied emphasis could be selected.